Spanxx/Philosophers/README.md

 # PHILOSOPHERS

-My Solution for the philosophers problem as part of the core Curriculum from 42Berlin.
+My Solution for the philosophers problem as part of the core curriculum from 42Berlin.